 🦄 Unicorn cakesicle decorating

 You can use either candy melts or real chocolate for your cakesicle shells / coatings.
-I find it easier to work with candy melts, such as PME's candy buttons, as sometimes chocolate can be tricky and leave white streaks if it’s not melted slow enough.
+I find it easier to work with candy melt buttons as sometimes chocolate can be tricky and leave white streaks if it’s not melted slow enough.

-In the unicorns featured here, I used a candy melts which came in a beautiful purple hue.
+In the unicorn cake pops featured here, I used a candy melts which came in a beautiful purple hue.
 You can either buy the candy melts in purple, or I’ve found that mixing white and black candy melts together gives a similar colour.
 When using candy melts, I always add a neutral-flavoured oil as otherwise, they're quite thick and gloopy.

 Unicorn horn decorations: